-As my grandmother fled 1945 from the advancing Red Army to Bavaria with her little baby girl (my aunt) in her arms, she had to march westwards across the territory of the then so-called “Protectorate of Bohemia and Moravia” – a journey which was unimaginably dangerous in a war-devastated Central Europe.
+As my grandmother fled 1945 from the advancing Red Army to Bavaria with her little baby girl (my aunt) in her arms, she had to go westwards across the territory of the then so-called “Protectorate of Bohemia and Moravia” – an endeavor that was unimaginably dangerous in a war-devastated Central Europe.

-Nazi-Germany installed an oppressive regime in the newly established “Protectorate of Bohemia and Moravia” (this entity comprised roughly modern-day Czechia minus large border-areas) in order to exploit the resources, the advanced industrial capacities and the human labor of this region for their countless planned military offensives.
+Nazi-Germany installed an oppressive regime in the newly established “Protectorate of Bohemia and Moravia” (this entity comprised roughly modern-day Czechia minus large border-areas) in order to exploit the resources, the advanced industrial capacities and the human labor of this region for its future military offensives.

 With the beginning of June, traveling to the Czech Republic (aka Czechia) from Germany was possible again.

-So I was glad to spend my vacation in Karlovy Vary in West Bohemia (Západní Čechy) for a second time after a short visit in January.
+So I was glad to spend a short vacation in Karlovy Vary in West Bohemia (Západní Čechy) for a second time after a visit in January.

 For my small journey I decided to hike alongside the river Ohře to the town of Loket (and retour), seventeen kilometers westwards of Karlovy Vary.

-Near Doubí, a town about mid-way on my hike, an especially noteworthy natural monument can be marveled at: Svatošské skály, bizarre stone formations which provide a setting and material for myths and fairy-tales in the Czech and German folklore.
+Near Doubí, a town about mid-way on my hike, a noteworthy natural monument can be marveled at: Svatošské skály, bizarre stone formations which provide a setting and material for myths and fairy-tales in the Czech and German folklore.

 Worth a visit is also the beer museum, and an exhibition of Schnabeltassen (feeding cups) in the top storey of the same building (at T. G. Masaryka), which also houses one of the many restaurants in the town.